Seven Steps to Flipped Learning Design

-This workbook is meant to be used as part of a flipped learning design workshop, but can also be used by individuals as a self-directed guide to setting up a course using flipped learning principles.
+Because I found this seven-step process so helpful, I've written a guide to this workflow in a 40-page workbook format called Seven Steps to Flipped Learning Design.
+I use this workbook when I give workshops on flipped learning, but it can also be used by individuals as a self-directed guide to setting up a course using flipped learning principles.
 The workbook features:

-- A discussion of the concept and definition of flipped learning – what it is, and what it is not, and why this matters
+- Background on the basic concepts of flipped learning – what it is, and what it is not, and why this matters

 - A step-by-step guide through the seven steps of flipped learning design, starting with the writing of learning objectives all the way through designing good in-class and post-class activities